vidishsirdesai/projects/README.md

 - Robust, because it has to cater to the need of threat detection in a network that is growing continuously.

 ### Approach
-The suggestion is to take a Machine Learning based approach towards addressing the problem by building an ML model that is fed with relevant features, and the model in turn classifies the connection into either normal or one of the attack types.
+The suggestion is to take a Machine Learning based approach towards addressing the problem by building an ML model that can be fed with relevant features, and the model in turn classifies the connection into either normal or one of the attack types.

 This type of classification problem in machine learning is called as a multi-class classification problem.